 Auto accidents are the most common reason for personal injuries and personal injury claims.
-One moment you’re minding your own business out on the road, trying to get somewhere, and the next, you’ve been rear ended or run off the road by another driver.
+One moment you’re minding your own business out on the road, trying to get somewhere, and the next, you’ve been rear-ended or run off the road by another driver.
 Most of these accidents occur from careless drivers who weren’t paying attention or following the rules of the road.
-Your physical injuries might include neck, back, and spine problems, broken bones, stitches, and more.
+Your physical injuries might include the neck, back, and spine problems, broken bones, stitches, and more.
 Your personal injury claim may include physical injuries, loss of income, and pain and suffering.

 Slips, Trips, and Falls